What Documents Do I Need To Apply For Medicare?

 Finally, you might be eligible for a special enrollment period if you were still covered by an employer-sponsored health plan when you became eligible for Medicare.
 This period runs for eight months from the end of your employment, and you can sign up for Medicare during this period without a penalty.

 As you can see, signing up for Medicare during your initial enrollment period is usually the best option unless you can qualify for a special enrollment period later.
-Failure to sign up during your initial enrollment period will result in late enrollment penalties if you decide to sign up at a later time.
-You can always switch from one plan to another or change coverage in subsequent years without a penalty, as long as you do so during the proper open or general enrollment period.
+Failure to sign up during your initial enrollment period will result in late enrollment penalties if you decide to sign up later.
+You can always switch from one plan to another or change coverage in subsequent years without a penalty as long as you do so during the proper open or general enrollment period.

 Enrolling In Medicare Advantage Plans Or Medigap